dapplets/dapplet-docs/docs/ex09-new-viewport-adapter.md

 ---
 id: new-viewport-adapter
-title: "Ex09: New Viewport adapter"
+title: 'Ex09: New Viewport adapter'
 ---

 In this example we create a new viewport adapter and a dapplet for it.